datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-In this section, we'll learn to use the ORDER BY keywords, which will sort our data, and WHERE clauses, to return data that meet our criteria
+In this section, we'll learn to sort and filter our data using ORDER BY and WHERE clauses.

 ---
-## Sets don't have a natural order
+## ORDER!
+ORDER!

 ```yaml
 type: "TwoRowsWideBottom"